infiniteflight/infiniteflight-localization/README.md

 ## Supported languages

 The base language of the app is English.
-Infinite Flight will provide all the base strings inside the `en/AppResources.resx` file.
+Infinite Flight will provide all the base strings inside the `AppResources.resx` file.
 We have added additional translations for:
  - Spanish
  - French